-Look, plastics are plastics, to one degree or another.
+Look, plastics are plastics.
 I buy Matrix Shads for two reasons: because they are made by a small business local to Louisiana and I have caught fish on them.
-With that said, I don’t think fish particularly care for name brands so much as they do presentation and if they are actually biting or not.
-It should be noted that I am not sponsored by Dockside or Matrix Shads, though it would be nice to get some free packs every now and then.
+With that said, I don’t think fish particularly care for name brands so much as they do presentation and action…which the Matrix Shad has!

-I really liked how vibrant the Lemon Drop color was on these MATRIX Shads.
+I really liked how vibrant the Lemon Head color is on these MATRIX Shads.
 They’re not faded at all.
 I will be fishing with them tomorrow side-by-side with other plastics.
 If they performed like they did before, I will phase out my Flurries (fish destroy them) and H&H (made in China), replacing them with Dockside’s products.Buy Dockside Matrix Shads $8.93/pack

 I believe it is not only fishing skill and knowledge that help boat more trout and redfish, but the little things that contribute that extra 1%.
 I challenge you to swim a Matrix Shad and similar plastics side-by-side.
 There is an unmistakable action a Matrix Shad has that other plastics don’t.
 I believe that action helps me catch more trout and reds.
 Combine all those small techniques and items, and you will find yourself putting 25% more fish in the boat.
 Makes sense, right?